HuiPan-Peter/Social-Network-API_HuiPan/README.md

 - To retrieve user data by ID, make a GET request to `http://localhost:3001/api/users/{userId}` for a specified user.

-- To retrieve thought data, make a GET request to `http://localhost:3001/api/thoughts`.
+- To retrieve thought data, make a GET request to `http://localhost:3001/api/thoughts` for all thoughts.

 - To retrieve thought data by ID, make a GET request to `http://localhost:3001/api/users/{thoughtId}` for a specified thought.